kkga/kks/README.md

 At the moment, there is a single configuration option:

+- `KKS_USE_GITDIR_SESSIONS`
-- `KKS_USE_GITDIR_SESSIONS` -- when this variable is set to any value and `KKS_SESSION` is empty, `kks edit` will do the following:
+  - when set to any value and `KKS_SESSION` is empty, running `kks edit` will do the following:
-  - if the file is inside a git directory, `kks` will search for an existing session based on git directory name and connect to it;
+    - if file is inside a git directory, `kks` will search for an existing session based on top-level git directory name and connect to it;
     - if a session for the directory doesn't exist, `kks` will start a new session and connect to it.

 ### Provided scripts